 Femmes agricultrices et barrières à l'adoption de nouvelles techniques, en Ouganda.

-Agricultural productivity in Africa is very low despite the existence of modern agricultural technologies such as improved seeds, fertilizers, pesticides, and improved livestock breeds.
-As a large fraction of the population works in agriculture, encouraging the adoption of these technologies could raise agricultural productivity and in turn reduce poverty and catalyze economic growth.
+The slow adoption of modern agricultural technologies such as improved varieties of seeds, fertilizers, pesticides, and livestock breeds is often cited as a binding constraint to raising agricultural productivity in sub-Saharan Africa.
+As a large fraction of the population works in agriculture, encouraging the adoption of these technologies could overcome persistent productivity deficits and in turn reduce poverty and catalyze economic growth.